 Consult with an Atlanta Personal Injury Attorney

 If your auto insurance claim is unjustly denied, it may be time to switch providers -- and to work with an Atlanta personal injury attorney.
-The Law Offices of Shane Smith can work to negotiate a fair settlement on your accident claim: (888) 927-6955.
+The Shane Smith Law can work to negotiate a fair settlement on your accident claim: (888) 927-6955.